rezamarzban/web-ngspice-termux/README.md

 .end
 ```

-All samples can be found at "sample" directory in this repository.
+All samples can be found at `sample` directory in this repository.